jamescherti/minimal-emacs.d/README.md

   (setq vterm-timer-delay 0.01))
 ```

 (Note that the `emacs-vterm` Emacs package requires compilation of its C components, which includes the gcc compiler and the `libvterm` library.
-On Debian or Ubuntu systems, the necessary packages can be installed with: `sudo apt-get install build-essential libvterm-dev`)
+On Debian or Ubuntu systems, the necessary packages can be installed with: `sudo apt-get install build-essential libvterm-dev libtool-bin cmake`)

 ### How to configure straight.el?